 - The Vancouver School Board Mobile App, developed by Essential Designs, allows education professionals to quickly access emergency procedures, instant messaging, and contact information for the 109 schools in the district.
 Integration with automated SMS messaging services allows for instant connection to problem-solvers in emergency situations.
 A fully automated back-end allows the VSB to add on new districts at any time, each with their own set of emergency data, contacts, and outcomes.

 - Lifeguard Mobile App, founded by LifeguardOD, partnered with British Columbia Emergency Health Services (BCHES), and developed by Essential Designs, is a digital ‘safe consumption’ product designed for the opioid crisis in B.C.
 The app was built as both a native iOS and a native Android mobile application to make it universally accessible.
 The app is designed to protect drug users from overdose by enabling direct access to emergency services.

 Pros to Off-The-Shelf Software

 - Off-the-shelf software is designed for quick installation and use.
-However, off-the-shelf software is a package designed to meet the needs of a variety of businesses and as such it is not customized to your needs.
-As a result, the off-the-shelf software may require minor customization, or “tweeks”, to be implemented into your business system and existing platforms (iOS, Android, Windows, etc.).
+However, off-the-shelf software is a package designed to meet the needs of a variety of businesses and as such, it is not customized to your needs.
+As a result, the off-the-shelf software may require minor customization, or “tweaks”, to be implemented into your business system and existing platforms (iOS, Android, Windows, etc.).

 - Off-the-shelf software can be reputable.
 You will find more resources for the software: look up reviews and see examples of the software in a variety of projects because the software package is mass produced.
 Other companies who have purchased the off-the-shelf software may provide solutions to problems that you also are having, as they may have dealt with the same issues in the implementation process.